-Health services providers and systems recognize that the path to success as a health care professional requires complimentary skills in many areas of the profession.
-Through the William G. McGowan School of Business Assurance of Learning Program, its students are expected to achieve a genuine integration of liberal, management and professional health care education, and to be prepared for success in the competitive global marketplace.
+Health services providers and systems recognize that the path to success as a healthcare professional requires complementary skills in many areas of the profession.
+Through the William G. McGowan School of Business Assurance of Learning Program, students are expected to achieve a genuine integration of liberal, management, and professional healthcare education, and to be prepared for success in the competitive global marketplace.

 A student graduating with a Master of Science in Health Care Administration from the William G. McGowan School of Business will:

 - be an effective communicator; Our students will be able to prepare and properly deliver a complete, concise presentation related to health care administration, and prepare and properly format a complete, concise document related to health care administration.